 Feed your cat away from the cooking area and table if you don’t want your cat to make the connection that your dinner means treat time.
 Try feeding your cat a tiny piece of sausage as a reward for good behavior or as a training tool.

 Sausage should be given in moderation.
 Your cat may love it, but too much is unhealthy.
 It’s difficult to reform a cat with a taste for a particular human food, so avoid regularly feeding your cat these types of treats to prevent creating a picky eater.

 There is a possibility some variety of sausage is too salty for felines.
 Sausage is high in salt and may cause health issues for your pet, including diarrhea, vomiting, extreme thirst, and loss of appetite.
 Look for a low-sodium sausage option and feed your cat sausage in moderation.

 Never feed your kitten sausage.
 While adult cats have hardier immune systems to withstand some of the toxins found in processed meat, kitten’s immune systems are much more fragile.
 Kittens are more susceptible to illness and should only be fed their regular pet food.

 What Other Meat Can I Feed My Cat?

-While your cat may eat a tiny bite of sausage, there are so many caveats to this treat that it might be best to avoid it all together.
-Toxic and unhealthy ingredients, including garlic, onion, preservatives, and excessive salt, may be harmful for your pet.
+While your cat may eat a tiny bite of sausage, there are so many caveats to this treat that it might be best to avoid it altogether.
+Toxic and unhealthy ingredients, including garlic, onion, preservatives, and excessive salt, may be harmful to your pet.
 If you are set on feeding your fur baby sausage, always buy meat free of nitrates and other preservatives.
-Remember to give your kitty a bite-sized piece that is cooked, low-fat, and casing free.
+Remember to give your kitty a bite-sized piece that is cooked, low-fat, and casing-free.